An explanation of Mondrian's oeuvre by Michael Sciam

 Piet Mondrian around 1943

 Piet Corneljis Mondriaan (changed his name to Mondrian) was born on 7 March 1872 in the small town of Amersfoort in the Netherlands.
-At the age of forty he moved to Paris where he lived and worked until 1938 when, after a short stay in London, he finally moved to New York City where he died on 1 February 1944.
+At the age of forty he moved to Paris where he lived and worked until 1938 when, after a two-year stay in London, he finally moved to New York City where he died on 1 February 1944.

 Oeuvre